Why Is My Dog Growling At My Baby?

 Let’s describe the variations of growling a dog can express and what your dog is trying to tell you.

 If your dog growls while playing with children, it does not always mean that the dog is expressing “aggression or dominance” towards them.
-It is still important you monitor the interactions so they don’t escalate to aggression or an unhealthy state of mind for your dog.
+You must monitor the interactions so they don’t escalate to aggression or an unhealthy state of mind for your dog.
 We never want your dog thinking your baby/toddler is a “littermate” when playing.
-That could create play nipping, mouthing, or other inappropriate behaviors that could scare your child even though the dog’s intent was having fun.
+That could create play-nipping, mouthing, or other inappropriate behaviors that could scare your child even though the dog’s intent was to have fun.
 The way two dogs play together should not replicate how they can interact with a little human.
-That is where an adult needs to step in and not permit the play to get to that level.
+That is where an adult needs to step in, not permiting the play to get to that level.
 Pick a word such as “enough,” and then regain control of the environment’s energy.
 It’s the same concept when the kids start horseplaying with each other.
 There’s a high probability that you know it’s going to end with somebody having tears!

 A warning growl occurs when a dog feels threatened or is being possessive over a resource.
-This warning signal is the most common precursors before a dog resorts to nipping a young child.
+This warning signal is the most common precursor before a dog resorts to nipping a young child.
 The dog tries to communicate with the baby/toddler that they crossed their space or boundaries/thresholds.
-When all their warnings go ignored and unhelped, the dog can escalate to a nip.
+The dog can escalate to a nip when all their warnings go ignored and unhelped.
 Your dog growling at your child is a gift to you as a parent.
 You now have the chance to intercede and regain your dog’s trust.
-It is also an indicator that your dog has a lot of free-thinking power in your environment that gives them the authority to feel they are the ones to correct and warn your child.
-It should be the parent overlooking these thresholds that are pushed by a child, not the dog’s job!
+It is also an indicator that your dog has a lot of free-thinking power in your environment, giving them the authority to feel they are the ones to correct and warn your child.
+It should be the parent overlooking these thresholds that a child pushes, not the dog’s job!

 In most cases, the dog has tolerated a lot of stress.
 Remember that something in the kids’ environment makes them uncomfortable, and your dog is trying to be fair.
 They could have chosen to bite first instead, but they didn’t.
 If you correct this behavior, you take away their warning signal and push the dog to nip instead.
 Giving your dog a correction for growling is not going to make them more comfortable.
 Just as we have boundaries, we need to respect that our dogs do too.
 If growling isn’t changing a situation involving the child, the next attempt they try could be a nip.
 The majority of dog bites towards young children occur from accumulating stressors that have built up over time.
 As parents, we have to understand our dog’s age, personality, and thresholds to maintain a healthy environment for the entire family.